LiskArchive/lisk-sdk/CONTRIBUTING.md

 * **Did the problem start happening recently** (e.g. after updating to a new version of Lisk-JS, Lisk or any other repository) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Lisk-JS?** What's the most recent version in which the problem doesn't happen?
 You can download older versions of Lisk-JS from [the releases page](https://github.com/LiskHQ/lisk-js/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
-* If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript or Python files), with large files or files with very long lines, or with files in a specific encoding?
-Is there anything else special about the files you are using?

 Include details about your configuration and environment: